sudhendu-it/rass-gps/6-Part-2.-Python-Application.md

 ###1.
 Getting Started

-Create or navitage to a directory to store your code:
+Create or navigate to a directory to store your code:

 ```
 $ mkdir pi-tracker